-Extra Heavy Duty One Legged Middle Frame Fitting with 5” legs and top-rail.
-These are for schedule 40 5″ pipe, 5 1/4″ ID and 5 3/4” OD.
-The set screws are 12 millimeter and use a 10 millimeter Allen wrench.
-Heavy duty welded, much stronger than aluminum and will not break.
-This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
-Some conditions may require replacement sooner.
-These are sold individually.
+The MFF5 an Extra Heavy Duty Middle Frame Fitting with one leg and 5″ leg and top-rail, designed to fit schedule 40 5″ pipe with a 5 1/4″ ID and 5 3/4” OD.
+The set screws are 12 millimeter and can be tightened with a 10 millimeter Allen wrench.
+These fittings are constructed with heavy-duty welding and are much stronger than aluminum.
+While this product should last up to 5 years in optimal conditions, harsher conditions may require replacement sooner.
+Sold individually.

 1 – Middle Frame Fitting